aswild/vyatta-wireguard-build/README.md

 To clean everything, run `./build.sh clean`

 `build.sh` is organized into a series of steps, which are all executed in order by default.
-The current steps are `submodules toolchain kernel musl libmnl wireguard tools package`, plus `clean` as a special case.
+The current steps are `submodules toolchain kernel musl wireguard tools package`, plus `clean` as a special case.

 Each step (besides `clean`) is split into `prepare_<step>` and `build_<step>` functions.